SoftInstigate/restheart-website/docs/performances.md

 * io-threads: 8
 * worker-threads: 64

-### test cases
+### Test cases
 {: .post}

 We used the brilliant [load test tool](https://github.com/bazhenov/load-test-tool).

-The test case code is available on github as part of the RESTHeart source code baseline.
+The test case code is available on Github as part of the RESTHeart source code baseline.
 You can find it [here](https://github.com/SoftInstigate/restheart/tree/develop/src/test/java/org/restheart/test/performance)